 Oxidation and reduction reactions are usually coupled so that the electron lost in the oxidation reaction is consumed by the reduction reaction.
 The pairing of reactions leads to some confusing nomenclature.
 A molecule that is oxidized (A in the above reactions) is said to be a reducing agent because it facilitates the reduction of another molecule (B in the above reactions).
 Likewise, B is termed an oxidizing reagent because it facilitates the oxidation of A.

 As you’ll learn, many metabolic reactions involve the transfer of electrons to or from a biological molecule (e.g. glucose, lipid) using metabolite pairs such as NAD+/NADH, FAD/FADH2, NADP+/NADPH.
 In each of these pairs, the first molecule is the oxidizing reagent because it accepts electrons which helps oxidize another molecule.
-The second molecule in each pair is the reducing agent.
+The second molecule in each pari is the reducing agent.
 Cells maintain specific ratios of oxidizing to reducing agents to help drive biological reactions.